If you own a Delaware company and would like to start operating in the state of New York, your first step is to register as a foreign entity.

 New York requires a member of the Delaware company, or an authorized representative for the member, to sign the application; in addition, this person’s name and address must be provided to New York.

-Keep in mind that New York has an expensive publication requirement.
+Keep in mind that New York has an expensive publication requirement for LLCs (but not for corporations).
 Within 120 days after filing as a foreign entity, a foreign LLC must publish a copy of its Application for Authority for eight weeks, in two separate newspapers, both of which are located within the county in which the LLC is located.

 The affidavits of publication, certificate of publication form and filing fee must be filed with the New York Department of State.